kgryte/awesome-node-developers/README.md

 ===
 > Vetted by yours truly.

 The following developers write Node.js modules of sufficient __quality__ and/or __utility__ that I use them in my projects and would recommend them to others.
+Consider this my developer whitelist.

 *   James Halliday [[substack](https://github.com/substack)]
 *   Jared Hanson [[jaredhanson](https://github.com/jaredhanson)]